 - Praised for: Strong Snowflake integration, deep data correlation, and flexible data modeling.

-- Criticized for: High learning curve, lack of self-hosting, and cost unpredictability during traffic spikes.
+- Criticized for: Learning curve, lack of self-hosting

 8 Best Observe Alternatives